ALapinskas/gameserver/README.md

 # Recommended way to use:
     1. Connect to the socket(by default it will be running on 9000 port), get the roomsInfo with active rooms available.
-    2. Connect to specific room, or create new one
+    2. Connect to specific room, or create a new one
     3. Send a 'message' event with information about peer actions
-    4. Receive 'message' events from other peers, and perform actions
+    4. Receive 'message' events from other peers and perform actions

 # Examples
     Tic-tac-toe, 2 player game: http://results.webtm.ru/